 What is an Anterior Hip Replacement?

 A damaged hip can make everyday activities such as walking, getting in and out of a chair, or putting on socks and shoes extremely painful and difficult.
 It can even make just sitting uncomfortable.
 If you have been putting off surgery because of the length of recovery time, our surgeons have an option you may want to consider.
-You may be a candidate for a less invasive hip procedure, which can be performed in our office and gets you on your feet faster than the traditional approach.
+You may be a candidate for a less invasive hip procedure, which can gets you on your feet faster than the traditional approach.

 Anterior hip replacement is a newer, minimally invasive alternative to the traditional hip replacement approach.
 This procedure involves cutting a four-inch incision through the front, rather than the leg.
 The anterior approach provides the surgeon with a better view of the hip socket and preserves the muscles.
 By entering the leg from the front, the surgeon can reach the hip joint by separating the muscles, rather than cutting and reattaching them.
 Because the incision is so small, the procedure can be sometimes be done as an outpatient, avoiding needless admission to the hospital.